Wolox/redux-recompose/README.md

 an effect with an action type to create families of actions.
 More crazy and useful ideas are welcome too !

-## Completors [WIP]
+## Completers [WIP]
-You could use completors to reduce your code size.
+You could use completers to reduce your code size.

 *completeState*: Receives a state description and a list of target exceptions.
   Example: